-We monitor independent healthcare services regularly, using announced, unannounced and remote inspection (video communication) methods.
+We monitor independent healthcare services regularly, using announced or unannounced inspections.
 The intelligence we gather from self-evaluations, annual returns, notifications, complaints, enforcement activity and other professional bodies helps to inform our risk-based and proportionate approach to regulation.

 Our inspection process